amirbous/Cashing_clothing_app/README.md

 # Cashing_clothing_app
 applicabe, real life, cashing system application.
-Built around a clothes local shop.
+Built around a clothing itemss local shop.

  Concept:
  this app is suited and created for a local clothing items shop.